 Whether it’s Romaine, Green or Red Leaf, or Butter, our lettuce is very fresh and has been cooled to take the field heat out.
 For convenience, take your lettuce out of your box, place each head in your kitchen sink and cut off the butts.
 Open up the head and wash the leaves under running water, pulling the leaves apart.
 If you have a veggie wash, spray the leaves and rinse.
 Place the leaves in a plastic container (a rectangular crisper or bread box size works best).
 Turn the container upside down to drain out excess water or spin dry in a salad spinner before storing.
 Seal the container and place in your fridge.
 Your lettuce is washed and ready to use for salads or sandwiches.
 You can also do this for spinach, arugula, kale and chard.

 Another way to liven up wilted lettuce is to trim the butt and put the head in a cup or bowl of water.
-Leave it for a few hours or overnight before cutting the butt off, washing in sink and putting in your lettuce box holder.
+Leave it for a few hours before cutting the butt off, washing in sink and putting in your lettuce box holder.

 Wash the outside of all your melons before placing them in your fridge or on your counter.
 Remember, melons grow sitting on the ground, outside where critters and birds roam and dust blows with the wind.
 Just use hand soap to rub over the melon, rinse thoroughly, dry and place in your fridge or on your counter.